 - The home was your main (principal) residence.

-- You lived there for two of the past five years.
+- You lived in and owned the home for at least two of the past five years.

-- You only use the exclusion once every two years.
+- You have not already used the exclusion during the past two years.

-Spouses who haven’t lived there for two of the past five years (perhaps because of job transfer or military deployment) might be eligible for a partial exclusion of the gain.
+Spouses who haven’t owned and lived in the home for periods totaling two of the past five years (because of a job transfer or other unforeseen circumstance) might be eligible for a partial exclusion of the gain.
 You’ll find more information on those in Publication 523.

 4. You Continue to Share the House

-The tax repercussions depend on whether you still consider the main home to be your principal residence.
+The tax repercussions depend on whether you still consider the main home to be your principal residence and act accordingly.
 If, for example, you still get your mail there and keep it as your address for your driver’s license, it would likely still be counted as your home for tax purposes.

 5. You Have a Vacation or Second Home to Divide

-You don’t get that lovely home sale profit (capital gains) exclusion when you sell a vacation home, so you’ll likely owe tax if you make money from selling a vacation home due to a divorce.
+You don’t get that lovely capital gains exclusion when you sell a vacation home, so you’ll likely owe tax if you make a profit by selling a vacation home due to divorce.

-Capital gains tax varies based on your income.
+The capital gains tax rate varies based on your income and filing status.
 Most people pay 15% in capital gains taxes on their vacation home sale profits.
-Low-income sellers might pay no capital gains taxes, while those with a taxable income above $406,750 would pay 23.8%, including the 3.8% surtax on net investment income.
+Lower-income sellers might pay no capital gains taxes, while those with a taxable incomes above $425,801 (for singles, the joint return threshold is $479,001) would pay 20% (and as much as 23.8%, if the 3.8% surtax on net investment income is included).